Hendrix-CS/csci150/homework/function-reading.md

 ## Specifications

 - To be considered **complete** you must work each given problem, and you must have the correct answer (after step 2 if needed), along with correct explanations where appropriate.
-- An assignment will be considered **partial** provided each problem has been attempted and after step 2 all printed output is correct.